Are you considering becoming an internist but don’t know where to start? Read on to learn how to pursue a career in internal medicine.

 The inner workings of the human body are complex and certain conditions often involve multiple organ systems.
 Becoming an internist could be right for you if you are interested in solving puzzling medical issues, helping patients deal with chronic health issues, promoting preventive medicine, and building ongoing relationships with your patients.

-Keep in mind that while each of these steps is necessary to become a registered internal medicine doctor in the United States, they can be completed at your own pace and at any stage in your life.
+While each step is necessary to become a registered internal medicine doctor in the U.S., they can be completed at your own pace and any stage in your life.
 Don’t be discouraged by how you perceive other people’s professional journeys.

-Medical schools in North America and many other countries require that you are enrolled in an undergraduate program for at least two years before applying to medical school.
-As long as you take the necessary prerequisites, medical schools do not typically care about your major.
+Many North American medical schools require you to enroll in an undergraduate program for at least two years before applying to medical school.
+Medical schools don’t typically care about your major as long as you take the necessary prerequisites.

-However, many students complete four-year Bachelor of Science degrees, such as one focused on health sciences and biology.
-Such degrees can help guarantee that you have completed the necessary prerequisites for your schools of interest, and also help prepare you for the MCAT (more on this below).
+However, many students complete four-year Bachelor of Science degrees.
+Such degrees can help guarantee that you’ve completed the prerequisites for your target schools and also help prepare you for the MCAT (more on this below).

-Besides taking the necessary courses, make sure to maintain a high GPA, ideally not below 3.5.
-Outside of class, partaking in extra-curricular activities, job shadowing physicians, working in a medical office, and taking on internships are great ways to prepare for your pre-med resume.
+Besides taking the necessary courses, ensure to maintain a high GPA.
+Outside of class, partaking in extracurricular activities, shadowing physicians, working in a medical office, and taking on internships are great ways to build your pre-med resume.

 Taking on these activities outside of class can also develop your sense of self and help you understand if and why you want to become an internist.
-Remember to be introspective and assess whether you want to go into the medical field for the right reasons.
-Don’t be afraid to consider a gap year to explore these questions.
+Don’t be afraid to consider a gap year to explore your options, if needed.